 Proceedings are started by applying to the Bermuda court for directions to convene meetings with the various classes of creditors or shareholders who will be affected by the scheme’s proposals.
 Once the meetings have been convened, a further application is made to the court to approve or ‘sanction’ the scheme.

-Cram-up or cramdown (as those terms are generally understood in reorganisation proceedings) of a scheme of arrangement on to any dissenting class of creditors or members is not permitted in a Bermuda scheme of arrangement.
-To the extent that any single class of affected creditors or members fails to approve the scheme of arrangement by the requisite majority, the scheme will fail in its totality.
+Cross-class cramdown of a dissenting class of creditors or members is not permitted in a Bermuda scheme of arrangement.
+If any single class of affected creditors or members does not approve the scheme of arrangement, the court cannot sanction the scheme.

 Receivers are generally appointed by secured creditors pursuant to the terms of a security agreement.
 The function of the receiver is to realise the relevant secured assets of the company for the benefit of the security-holder.
 Assets of a company that have been validly secured as security for a company’s indebtedness are exempted from the claims of creditors in insolvency.
 On completion of the receivership, therefore, there can be a winding up of the assets not realised by the receiver for the benefit of the company’s unsecured creditors.